Saara Rawn MD/PhD, Raj Carmona MBBS FRCPC

 INDICATIONS (including off-label uses)

-10 mg once daily can be used as a starting dose if there are particular concerns for hepatoxicity or myelosuppression (eg. prior adverse reactions with methotrexate), or if 20 mg is not tolerated.
+- 10 mg once daily can be used as a starting dose if there are particular concerns for hepatotoxicity or myelosuppression (eg. prior adverse reactions with methotrexate), or if 20 mg is not tolerated.

 COMMON SIDE EFFECTS AND ADVERSE REACTIONS